SultanaBristy226/SultanaBristy226/README.md

 🌱 Currently learning advanced React and backend technologies.

-🎯 Goal: Become a skilled Full-Stack Developer and contribute to impactful projects.
+🎯 Goal: Become a skilled software engineer |  Full-Stack Developer and contribute to impactful projects.

 💡 Love solving problems through code and continuously exploring new technologies.